 It’s no secret that New Jersey is home to countless artists.
-Many of these creators are inspired by a passion for art that drives them to create; no matter if it’s in the kitchen, a pottery studio, or even their garage.
+Many of these creators are inspired by a passion for art that drives them to create.
 Our series, I HeART New Jersey, celebrates these amazing artists.
 This month, we’re featuring some of the best NJ photographers.

 These creators perfect their craft and sell their wares out of their own boutiques; often through the power of the internet or even in local markets.
 This time around, we’re focusing on artists who make magic with cameras of all kinds.
 These photographers create everything from family heirlooms to bird’s eye views of the Jersey Shore and so much more.
 With this in mind, it’s time to meet some of the best photographers in NJ.

 NJ Photographers: Jenna and Bobby Lazar of After Rain

 Creating “functional art” since 2015, Jenna and Bobby Lazar of After Rain bring vivid photographs into every day items.
 Jenna’s love of digital photography inspires her to capture jaw dropping landscapes and beautiful architecture both locally and abroad.
 The husband and wife team feel that photographs connect us to our past; moreover, they can remind us who we are and how far we’ve come.

 A few years after opening their business, Jenna and Bobby took a big step forward; moving their operation out of their home and into a workshop/studio in Asbury Park.
 However, the creative duo were hit by a cyber attack just months later, in November 2018.
 As a result, they closed their business, Epoch Trading Post, and opened under a new name, After Rain.
 Although terrifying, the Lazars now know just how resilient they are.
 After all, there’s always a rainbow after the rain.